Ajay01103/WeatherApp/README.md

 successfully run the project
-paste your API key to Tempapp.js file inside components after all run npm start in terminal to run the project in local host
+paste your API key to Tempapp.js file inside components after all run npm start in terminal to run the project in local host Now you can search any city in the search bar and check the temperature